Tesla Energy: Tesla Energy product roll-out

-Shortly after the acquisition announcement, Tesla announced that it would be building a new version of its Powerwall battery energy storage device and introduced the Tesla Solar Roof, a solar shingle product.
+Shortly after the acquisition announcement, Tesla announced that it would be building a new version of the Powerwall and also introduced the Tesla Solar Roof, a solar shingle product.
 Elon Musk presented the products using the homes on Colonial Street set on the Universal Studios backlot.
 The presentation was intended to gain investor support for the acquisition.
-It would later be reported that these roof tiles were not "fully working."
-Members of the anti-Tesla group TSLAQ have cited Musk's solar roof tile reveal as a major point of contention and an impetus for organizing.
+These roof tiles were later revealed to be not "fully working".
+Members of the anti-Tesla group TSLAQ have cited Musk's fake solar roof tile reveal as a major point of contention and an impetus for organizing.

 The Solar Roof was to be made at the Giga New York factory, which opened in late August 2017 and would be operated as a joint venture with Panasonic.
 The factory was not able to start producing the shingles in volume until March 2020 and Panasonic left the joint venture in early 2020, before it exited the solar business entirely in January 2021.

 In mid-2017, several of the former SolarCity executives left the company.
-Chief policy officer John Wellinghoff departed in April 2017, co-founder Lyndon Rive left in June 2017, followed by his brother Peter shortly thereafter.
+Chief policy officer John Wellinghoff departed in April 2017, co-founder Lyndon Rive left in June 2017, and his brother Peter left shortly thereafter.